 Develop their skills through participation.

-Next half term we are going to be supporting Children in Need on Friday 18th November.
+On Friday 18th November we supported Children in Need .
 If you have any ideas for fundraising or events, please see a member of the school council.

 Last year, for Children in Need we raised over £600.